mojaloop/sdk-scheme-adapter/README.md

 This package is available as a pre-built docker image on Docker Hub: [https://hub.docker.com/r/mojaloop/sdk-scheme-adapter](https://hub.docker.com/r/mojaloop/sdk-scheme-adapter)

+## NPM Package

+Users who do not wish to use all the functionality of the scheme adapter as-is are able to import this package as a dependency into their own projects.
+The scheme adapter package is [published on npm](https://www.npmjs.com/package/@mojaloop/sdk-scheme-adapter) and exposes the following components for external use:

+- Inbound Server Middleware
+- Outbound Server Middleware
+- Request Router
+- Request Validation Framework
+- Unique Request Identifier Framework (RandomPhrase)
+- Logger
+- Distributed Cache Abstraction (uses REDIS as a backing service)

 ## Quick Start

 The steps shown below illustrate setting up the Mojaloop SDK Scheme Adapter locally with a mock DFSP backend.